Rk-Virus/Next-portfolio/README.md

 ## Sanity Studio

-Login to rkvirus.sanity.studio to access the sanity studio dashboard!
+Github login to rkvirus.sanity.studio to access the sanity studio dashboard!

 ## Learn More